 I ate a lot of cheesecake in my University days.

-Luckily though, my good friend and cheesecake-eating partner was out for a visit that day, so I had someone to share them with.
+Luckily though, my good friend and cheesecake-eating partner was out for a visit the day that I made these the first time, so I had someone to share them with.
+She approved, and so here we are today!

 - 1 cup butter, melted, cooled slightly